Class of 2021

 - Hometown: Hershey, PA

-- Areas of Study: Political Science
+- Areas of Study: Political Science and Peace Studies

 - Hometown: Derry, Northern Ireland

-- Areas of Study: Financial Econometrics; Management Consulting
+- Areas of Study: Economics and Mathematics

-- Hometown: Bujumbura, Burundi
+- Hometown: Rohero, Burundi

-- Areas of Study: Political Science
+- Areas of Study: Political Science and Arabic

 - Hometown: Vienna, VA

-- Areas of Study: American Studies; French
+- Areas of Study: American Studies and French Language and Literature

 - Hometown: Chicago, IL

-- Hometown: Cleveland, Ohio
+- Hometown: Cleveland, OH

+While in high school, Ryan served on his school’s student senate for four years, acted as student body president his senior year, and graduated as salutatorian.
+Additionally, he was a four-year member and two-year student leader of the St. Benedict Joseph Labre Ministry to the Homeless and a co-founder of the St. Maximilian Kolbe Ministry to the Imprisoned and the St. Damien Molokai Ministry to the Infirmed.
 Ryan also spearheaded the effort to make his high school Fair Trade Certified.
 He and a team of three other students tackled the two-year process in a mere seven months, making their school the second Jesuit high school in the country to earn the certification.
-He was also one of twelve distinguished high-achieving students by Cleveland magazine for his work with these various projects.
+He was one of eight distinguished high-achieving students recognized by Cleveland Magazine for his work with these projects.

-- Areas of Study: Theology
+- Areas of Study: Theology and Pre-Health Studies

 - Hometown: Irmo, SC

-- Areas of Study: International Economics; Chinese
+- Areas of Study: Business Economics and Chinese

-- Hometown: Winnetka, IL
+- Hometown: Wilmette, IL

-- Areas of Study: Biological Sciences
+- Areas of Study: English

 - Hometown: Modesto, CA

-- Areas of Study: Pre-Health Studies
+- Areas of Study: Political Science and Pre-Health Studies

 - Hometown: Pittsburgh, PA

-- Areas of Study: Engineering competed science
+- Areas of Study: Computer Science and Design

 - Hometown: Casablanca, Morocco